mmoayyed/mmoayyed.github.io/_posts/2020-03-03-cas62-spring-cloud-rest.md

 ## Configuration

-To bootstrap the CAS application context using a REST API, the following dependency must first be incluced in the Overlay:
+To bootstrap the CAS application context using a REST API, the following dependencies must first be incluced in the Overlay:

 ```groovy
 implementation "org.apereo.cas:cas-server-support-configuration-cloud-rest:${casServerVersion}"